lecritch/timeseries_chi-sea-dsc/README.md

 # Time Series vs. Linear

-For linear regression, we attempted to explain the variance of a continuous target variable via a set of independent predictor features.
-We assumed that there was no autocorrelation amongst our records.
+For linear regression, we attempted to explain the variance of a continuous target variable via a set of **independent predictor features**.
+We assumed that there was no **autocorrelation** amongst our records.
 In other words, we did not use the target variable of one row to predict that of another.

 In time series models, we make the opposite assumption.
-We assume that a given value can best be predicted by its past values.
+We assume that a given value can best be predicted by its **past values**.

 We replace our features with past values of our target.